-ARTICLE VI-4: To see if the Town will vote to instruct the Board of Selectmen to ensure continued access to Griffin Island over the Town road known as High Toss Bridge Rd.
+ARTICLE 48: To see if the Town will vote to instruct the Board of Selectmen to ensure continued access to Griffin Island over the Town road known as High Toss Bridge Rd.
 Such access shall continue to be open to pedestrian, equine, bicycle and light vehicle and not impeded upon by barriers or tides, or do or act anything thereon.

-Board of Selectmen: Recommendation reserved to Town Meeting Finance Committee: Does not recommend 8-0-1.
-Herring River Restoration Committee: Reserves recommendation to Town Meeting.
-Conservation Commission:
+Board of Selectmen: Does not recommend 3-0.
+Finance Committee: Does not recommend 8-0-1.

-Open Space Committee: Does not recommend 6-0.
+Herring River Restoration Committee: Does not recommend 5-0.